 - Scissors to open nesting materials (for Cardboard BeeTubes).

 Pro Tip: Some of your Natural Reeds or BeeTubes may have been partially filled with cocoons!
-Before opening, use a gauge stick to check if the materials are partially used or if they can be set aside for next year.
-Mark the stick at the length of the nesting tube and insert the stick into the open end of the nesting tube.
-If you can see the mark, there is a nesting chamber inside.
+Before opening, use our Cocoon Finder to check if the materials are partially used or if they can be set aside for next year.
+If you can see about 1/8" of green paint, there is likely a nesting chamber inside.
 If not, the reed or tube is empty, and you can set it aside for use next spring!

 Step 1: Open Nesting Materials and Remove Cocoons